TropicLabs/tropiclabs/README.md

 🚀 **Early Access Alert!** Try our AI Anime Girls Roleplay App for FREE!

+Closed Beta Registration is now open!
+Please follow this [link](https://groups.google.com/g/social-companion-tester) to participate in the testing and gain access to exclusive previews!

 Unlock a world of interactive anime roleplay with our AI character companions!
 Chat, socialize, and immerse yourself in captivating conversations with Tsundere, Yandere, and even a caring psychiatrist character.
 Whether you're looking for light-hearted banter, thrilling encounters, or meaningful guidance, our AI anime girls have you covered.

 **Key Features:**